 Because Option 1 guarantees two specific people an income for life, the life expectancies of the retiree as well as the Designated Beneficiary are taken into consideration.
-Therefore, under Option 1, once the retiree designates a beneficiary and the option is in force, the retiree cannot change their beneficiary designation.
+Once the retiree designates a beneficiary and this option is in force, the retiree cannot change their beneficiary designation.
 If the retiree's Designated Beneficiary dies before the retiree, the retiree will continue to receive the reduced benefit for their lifetime with all payments ceasing upon their death.